marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 ## Coding Conventions
 - Put 2 blank lines between functions
 - Put a space before the `;`.
 Ex. `return true ;`
-- Memscan uses `printf` but we will be converting to TBD  @todo fix this
+- Memscan uses `printf` but we may convert to something that can be tested with the [Boost test] framework

 ## Naming Conventions